MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 When a widget is destroyed all references it holds on other objects will be released:

-- if the widget is inside a container, it will be removed from its parent - if the widget is a container, all its children will be destroyed, recursively - if the widget is a top level, it will be removed from the list of top level widgets that GTK+ maintains internally
+  * if the widget is inside a container, it will be removed from its parent

+  * if the widget is a container, all its children will be destroyed, recursively

+  * if the widget is a top level, it will be removed from the list of top level widgets that GTK+ maintains internally

 It's expected that all references held on the widget will also be released; you should connect to the *destroy* signal if you hold a reference to *widget* and you wish to remove it when this function is called.
-It is not necessary to do so if you are implementing a **Gnome::Gtk3::Container**, as you'll be able to use the **Gnome::Gtk3::ContainerClass**.`remove()` virtual function for that.

 It's important to notice that `destroy()` will only cause the *widget* to be finalized if no additional references, acquired using `g-object-ref()`, are held on it.
 In case additional references are in place, the *widget* will be in an "inert" state after calling this function; *widget* will still point to valid memory, allowing you to release the references you hold, but you may not query the widget's own state.